lucasm/lucasmaues/readme.md

 ## how to create a page like this?

 Very simple.
 All information to you need, can be found in these links: *[GitHub Pages Basics](http://help.github.com/categories/github-pages-basics)* and *[GitHub Pages Features](http://help.github.com/categories/github-pages-features)*.
-For more information: *[GitHub Help] (http://help.github.com/)*.
+For more information visit: *[GitHub Help] (http://help.github.com/)*.